OlliMartin/ioBroker.otlp/README.md

 ### **WORK IN PROGRESS**

 * (OlliMartin) Implement connection test by exporting (empty) dummy metric and shutdown on error
+* (OlliMartin) Recreate all meters on custom config change; Fixes alias renames only taking affect after adapter restart
+* (OlliMartin) Fix [issue #3](https://github.com/OlliMartin/ioBroker.otlp/issues/3) where configured headers would not be applied correctly to the respective exporter

 ### 0.0.3 (2025-12-20)